 Our next contender is the Dragon’s Breath chili pepper, one of the spiciest peppers to have ever been recorded in history.
 Coming all the way from the U.K. from pepper grower Neil Price, this incredibly spicy pepper is the spawn of the 7 Pot Infinity pepper and contains an immense amount of heat.

 There’s been a lot of controversy revolving around the Dragon’s Breath, with many stories suggesting that if you ingest a little bit of this pepper, it would kill you.
 (NOTE: It wouldn’t, and it would have to take a LOT of peppers to get close to doing that.)
-But if this pepper would undergo official testing, there’s a serious possibility that the Dragon’s Breath could overtake the Carolina Reaper as the hottest pepper in the world.
+But if this pepper would undergo official testing, there’s a serious possibility that the Dragon’s Breath could outdo the Carolina Reaper in terms of pure heat.

 Photo courtesy of PepperScale.